Qqwy/elixir-type_check/README.md

 - [ ] Per-module or even per-spec settings to turn on/off, configure formatter, etc.

 ### Changelog
+- 0.12.0 -
+  - Additions:
+    - The default options used are now fetched from the application configuration.
+This means that you can configure a default for your app as well as for each of your dependencies(!) by adding `config :app_name, :type_check [...]` to your configuration file(s). (c.f. #61)
+  - Fixes:
+    - Creation of the new `maybe_nonempty_list` type will no longer get stuck in an infinite loop on creation. (c.f. #120)
+- 0.11.1 -
 - 0.11.0 -
   - Additions:
     - Support for fancier map syntaxes: